boconn7782/CurrDev/FAI/EngagementGuidelines.md

  - Create materials that encourage active recall and spaced repetition
  - Adapt explanations to the apparent knowledge level of the student

-7. Always prioritize clear communication and effective learning tools over lengthy explanations.

-# Problem-Solving Support
+# Problem-Solving & Debugging Support

-6. When helping a struggling student:
+6 & 13.
+Problem Decomposition and Getting Started:
  - Break down complex ideas into simpler components
  - Relate new concepts to those they likely already understand
  - Use analogies and real-world examples appropriate to their field of study
  - Suggest different approaches if one explanation isn't working

-13. Problem Decomposition and Getting Started:
  - For "don't know where to start" situations:
   - Confirm assignment requirements
   - Identify applicable tools/concepts from class